Ismailco/Ismailco/README.md

 🌟 **About Me**

-I'm a Fullstack Developer with a strong focus on creating high-performing, user-centric web applications.
-With a passion for frontend development, I bring a keen eye for detail and a dedication to delivering exceptional user experiences.
+I'm a Fullstack Developer who strongly focuses on creating high-performing, user-centric web applications.
+With a passion for front-end development, I bring a keen eye for detail and a dedication to delivering exceptional user experiences.

 One of my notable achievements includes leading the development of **Postcare**, a comprehensive post-surgery recovery app.
 This project achieved an impressive Google Lighthouse score of **98/100** for performance, accessibility, and best practices.
 This accomplishment highlights my commitment to quality, user experience, and technical excellence.